 Freeconferencecalling.com – Great for group calls or you can use this for client coaching sessions, and then send them the recording.

-Facebook Live – This is a not only a great option for communicating with your Facebook followers, but it’s a fantastic way to stay in touch with members of your Facebook group.
+Facebook Live – This is a not only a fantastic option for communicating with your Facebook followers, but it’s an easy way to do mini trainings and Q and A’s inside your own Facebook group(s).

 #3.
 Stock Photos